Sleep can be a tricky topic with some people having no trouble at all and others never seeming to be able to fall—or stay—asleep.

-1. Eating before bed can reduce the quality of your sleep.
+1. Does eating before bed reduce the quality of your sleep?

 True!
 It's best not to eat within 2-3 hours of sleeping.
 So if you go to sleep at 10PM, aim to wrap up dinner by 7PM.
 This optimises your sleep quality as your body is not focused on digestion, and maximises the metabolic benefits of a natural overnight fast.

 Finding you get too hungry before bed?
 Our BePure Chamomile Sleep Gummies Recipe is a great option to keep the hunger at bay without giving your digestive system a workout before you go to sleep.

 2. Can you catch up on sleep?

 False—essentially, once sleep's gone, it's gone!
 We have one chance each day for the incredible cellular rejuvenation and cognitive processing that happens while we're asleep.
 That's not to say your body won't try to catch up on REM sleep and recuperate, but the benefits of deep sleep on your mind and body for that day, will be gone.

 Sleep is also tightly connected to our mental health and wellbeing.
 If you frequently miss out on sleep and struggling to regulate your mood, check out our blog to learn more about this connection.

 For parents of newborns this can be a particularly tricky time of life for solid chunks of quality sleep.
 Our bodies are very resilient and since the beginning of humanity we have gone through periods of less sleep and been fine.
 It's always great to have a community around you at important times like these.

 False!
 Alcohol does not help with 'sleep'.
 Alcohol is a sedative, meaning it knocks you out of consciousness, but it's not nourishing sleep that you're experiencing.